 - 9. The Committee observed that Colombia's 2020 extension request contained a national evidence based and costed plan for survey and clearance for the period 2020-2025.
 Colombia further reported that the 2020-2025 Strategic Plan defines mine action in Colombia as a tool for peace that enhances other policies aimed at promoting human, socioeconomic and sustainable development (Action #2, Action #19).
-The Committee observed that Colombia submitted an updated work plan "Operational Plan for Integrated Mine Action 2023-2025" (Action #19). - 10.Colombia reported adjusted milestones based on new evidence, including information on the number of areas and the amount of area to be addressed annually, 103 areas measuring 3,537,961.2 square metres in the period 2022-2025, including 37 areas measuring 1,784,256.4 square meters in 2023; 15 areas measuring 596,017 square meters in 2024 and 5 areas 191,549 square meters in 2025 through 12 Departments of the country (Action #20). - 11.Colombia reported an annual national financial contribution towards implementation, including an annual allocation in 2022 of \$350,811USD from the Government of Colombia, with 100% of these resources allocated to Mine Risk Education.
-Colombia also reported that the Humanitarian Demining Engineering Brigade was allocated \$23,778,107 USD for personnel and operational costs and the Demining Battalion of the Navy was allocated \$1,227,666 for personnel, operational costs and purchase of equipment (Action #1). - 12.
-Colombia reported on its efforts to strengthen partnerships and integrate responses, highlighting that mine action is integrated into broader frameworks including the "National Development Plan

-2022-2026: Colombia World Power for Life, Development Programmes with a Territorial Approach (PDET), including 52 municipalities that are assigned to an accredited organisations with ongoing humanitarian demining tasks, and Law 2272 of 4 November or "Peace Law" that will guarantee the prioritisation of territorial and national plans with a focus on humanitarian demining throughout the national territory and allow the Integral Action Against Antipersonnel Mines-AICMA to generate direct contributions to peace building and enable other policies that generate social, economic and environmental development to enter the territories most affected by the armed conflict (Action #1, Action #6).
+The Committee observed that Colombia submitted an updated work plan "Operational Plan for Integrated Mine Action 2023-2025".(Action #19) - 10.
+Colombia reported updated milestones milestones, including information on the number of areas and amount of mined area to be addressed annually and on how priorities have been established, including 15 zones measuring 596,017.1 square metres in 2024, and 5 zones measuring 191,549.42 square metres in 2025.
+(Action #20) - 11.
+Colombia reported an annual national financial contribution towards implementation, including an annual allocation in 2023 from the Office of the High Commissioner for Peace of COP 5,986,012,889 (USD 1,566,178) in 2022 of US \$350,811 from the Government of Colombia, representing an increase over 2022.
+Colombia also reported that these resources were allocated mainly to risk prevention activities and care for victims, with a differential approach and to strengthening the operational capabilities in information management of the Acción Integral contra Minas Antipersonal (AICMA).
+Colombia further reported that in 2023, an annual national financial contribution from the General Budget of the Nation (PGN) was made to the Brigade of Humanitarian Demining Engineers (BRDEH) of COP 127,636,328,948 corresponding to US \$33,395,167 to cover personnel and operating costs of the tasks assigned and under development for the year, and that the Demining and Amphibious Engineer Battalion (BDIAN) executed a contribution of 2023 COP 34,000,000 from the national budget for 2023. - 12.
+Colombia reported on its efforts to strengthen partnerships and integrate responses, highlighting that mine action is integrated into broader frameworks including the "National Development Plan 2022-2026:, Development Programmes with a Territorial Approach (PDET), including 52 municipalities that are assigned to an accredited organisations with ongoing humanitarian demining tasks, and an additional 69 municipalities that are included as part of the 2023-2025 operational plan, the Comprehensive National Substitution Program (PNIS), with 10 municipalities declared free of suspicion of contamination, with humanitarian demining tasks active in an additional 26 municipalities, and 20 municipalities prioritized for action in 2024.
+Implementation Framework Plan (PMI) of the Final Agreement 2016-2031, with mine action responsible for 5 indicators related to the clearance of territories located in ethnic towns and communities as indicated in the Ethnic Chapter (6.2) of the Final Agreement and which they are related to, Law 1448 of 2011 or Victims Law, return and relocations of displaced populations, and the land restitution programme.
+(Action #1, Action #6)